nilearn/nilearn/doc/introduction.rst

     From a statistical point of view, machine learning implements statistical estimation of models with a large number of parameters.
-    Tricks pulled in machine learning (e.g. regularization) can make this estimation possible with a small number of observations `[Varoquaux 2012] <http://icml.cc/discuss/2012/688.html>`_.
+    Tricks pulled in machine learning (e.g. regularization) can make this estimation possible despite the usually small number of observations in the neuroimaging domain `[Varoquaux 2012] <http://icml.cc/discuss/2012/688.html>`_.
 This
     usage of machine learning requires some understanding of the models.

 :Data mining / exploration:

     Data-driven exploration of brain images.
+This includes the extraction of the major brain networks from resting-state data ("resting-state networks") as well as the discovery of connectionally coherent functional modules ("connectivity-based parcellation").
+    For example,
-For example, :ref:`extracting_rsn` or :ref:`parcellating_brain` with clustering.
+    :ref:`extracting_rsn` or :ref:`parcellating_brain` with clustering.

 Glossary: machine learning vocabulary